Zero-Trust Architecture with Caddy

 }

 To automate the procurement and management of the client certificate from the acme_server, we add configuration for the tls app, inside of which we define an object automation with an array of policies inside it.
 The array contains 1 policy for the subject edge.internal.${base_subdomain}${base_domain}.
 The issuer is acme, whose ca URL is https://acme.internal.${base_subdomain}${base_domain}/acme/${ca_name}/directory as we’ve been using earlier.
 Of course we shouldn’t forget to trust /etc/caddy/ca-root.pem, which we copied from acme_server.
-We arrive to this JSON configurtion file:
+We arrive to this JSON configuration file:

 1